-Since the COVID-19 outbreak, the world has changed dramatically.
-Where consumers shop, what they spend their money on and how they choose the products and brands they purchase from have shifted.
+Since the COVID-19 outbreak started, the world has changed dramatically.
+Where consumers shop, what they spend their money on and how they choose the products and brands they purchase have shifted.
 The pandemic upset the usual consumer behavior balance, and experts anticipate these behaviors will continue to change long after the pandemic ends.
 For agile marketers, this means there’s an opportunity to re-evaluate shoppers’ needs and adjust their strategy to capture new market share.
-For example, almost half of U.S. shoppers say they will be celebrating the holidays on a smaller budget this year than in previous years according to CommerceNext.
-So smart marketers will look for ways to make consumers feel like they’re getting a deal this season.
+For example, QuantumMetric found U.S. shoppers are looking for more meaning, more value and more purchases this holiday season, so smart marketers should strive to personalize their advertising and make the digital experience more intuitive.
 For ecommerce marketers, advertising on comparison shopping engines may be a good fit.
 Find out more about these ads and if they make sense for your brand in our FAQs below:

 What are comparison shopping engines?